hoftherose/arch-wayland-setup/Installation/README.md

 # Arch Vanilla Installation

 Note: Make sure you go through the preparation section before making a new installation of Arch.
-This guide is more based on this following [video](https://www.youtube.com/watch?v=FxeriGuJKTM) than the [arch guide](https://wiki.archlinux.org/title/Installation_guide).
+This guide is based on the [arch guide](https://wiki.archlinux.org/title/Installation_guide).

 [TOC]